tonysla/web-scraping-with-cheerio.js/README.md

 # Cheerio.js: Web scraping with cheerio.js
-This repository is about collecting data, web scraping, using cheerio.js &amp; also collecting data from usajobs.gov api using node.js and request.
+This repository is about web scraping data analyst jobs on indeed.com using cheerio.js &amp; also collecting data from usajobs.gov api using node.js and request.
 I hope you will find it helpful and get what you need, as I learn from others too.

 ## Preparations
 * Create a folder in your preferred directory